DavidAppleyard.com

 (2) It's cruel to buoy up someone's hopes if failure seems certain.

-canvas + canvass He paints pictures on canvas and camps out in a canvas tent.
+canvas + canvass To paint night scenes on canvas, he camps out in a canvas tent.

-The party's candidate wasn't able to canvass enough support to win the election.
+The party's candidate wasn't able to canvass enough support to win in the local election..

 (2) He cast a glance at his watch.

-(3) The disaster could cast doubt on the future of the space program.
+(3) The disaster cast doubt on the future of the space program.

 (4) You cast your fate to the wind if you drive without a seatbelt.